-Reality Check is a tool that tool generates data for evidence-based family planning advocacy and strategic planning by examining the relationship between contraceptive prevalence rate (CPR) and population to estimate the resources required to achieve a future goal and the potential impact of achieving that goal.
+Reality Check is a helpful tool that generates data for evidence-based family planning advocacy and strategic planning.
+It examines the relationship between the Contraceptive Prevalence Rate (CPR) and the population to estimate the resources needed to achieve a future goal and its potential impact.

-The Projecting Subcutaneous and Self-Injectable Use Model is a web-based tool that estimates the number of potential subcutaneous injectable (SC) and self-injectable (SI) users annually through 2030 for FP2020 countries.
+The Projecting Subcutaneous and Self-Injectable Use Model is a web-based tool that predicts the yearly amount of individuals who may use subcutaneous injectables (SC) and self-injectables (SI) until 2030 in FP2020 countries.

-Track20 Country Opportunity Briefs bring together a wide range of data sources to explore potential opportunities for family planning, considering areas related to demand for contraception, availability and access to services, quality and equity, and the enabling environment.
+The Track20 Country Opportunity Briefs utilize various data sources to identify potential opportunities for family planning.
+These briefs examine factors such as demand for contraception, availability and accessibility of services, quality, equity, and the overall enabling environment.

 FP Goals combines demographic data, family planning program information, and evidence of the effectiveness of diverse interventions to help decision-makers set realistic goals and prioritize investments across different family planning interventions.